CodeByMathabo/CodeByMathabo/README.md

 ## I’m currently working on:

-* Building **[S3entinel](https://github.com/CodeByMathabo/ToroTrack)**, a containerized client collaboration and internal tracking tool.
-It acts as a central hub for managing projects by combining communication, file sharing, and progress monitoring, featuring a fully automated CI/CD pipeline.
+* Building **[S3entinel](https://github.com/CodeByMathabo/S3entinel)**, a backend API that lets users securely upload files (images or PDFs), which triggers an asynchronous analysis process to extract metadata and store it in a NoSQL database, featuring fully automated infrastructure provisioning via AWS SAM (Infrastructure as Code).

 ## My Tech Stack: